Looking for things to do in Luang Prabang? We’ve got you covered with our guide to the things we loved doing most in Luang Prabang, Laos.

 TEMPLES AND CHILL – OUR FAVOURITE PHOTOS FROM LAOS

-#7 CYCLE, WALK, OR YOGA THROUGH THE LUANG PRABANG
+#7 YOGA, CYCLE, OR WANDER THROUGH THE CITY

 Given the lack of major traffic on the roads, this is the perfect place to hire a bicycle or lace up the walking shoes and really spend some time exploring the surrounds.
 There’s something to discover down every almost-french laneway, and a cycle to the hills around the town will leave you in utter awe.